steveiliop56/tinyauth-docs/docs/guides/nginx-proxy-manager.md

 # Setting up tinyauth with Nginx Proxy Manager

-Nginx Proxy Manager is definitely a piece of software that everybody loves in the homelab community, this is why it is mandatory that tinyauth supports it.
+Nginx Proxy Manager is definitely a piece of software that everybody loves in the homelab community.
+This is why it is mandatory that tinyauth supports it.
 It's a bit different compared to traefik/caddy due to nginx itself not supporting 302 redirects for the `auth_request` module but tinyauth accounts for it and has API paths made just for it!

 ::: info
 This tutorial assumes you have some experience with Nginx Proxy Manager.